blueskysolarracing/.github/profile/README.md

 - [BattLib](https://github.com/blueskysolarracing/iclib): A library for battery SOC calculation using EKF
 - [ICLib](https://github.com/blueskysolarracing/iclib): A collection of integrated circuit libraries in pure Python
 - [Door](https://github.com/blueskysolarracing/door): A comprehensive Python library for synchronization proxies
+- [DataBrief](https://github.com/blueskysolarracing/databrief): A library for (de)serializing dataclasses in a highly compressed format
+- [PySTPA](https://github.com/blueskysolarracing/stpa): A Python framework for the digitalization of STPA for real-life systems

 **GEN11**